ericwastaken/python-playfab-retrieve-player/README.md

 # playfab-retrieve-player

-CLI to retrieve PlayFab player information for a list of custom IDs provided in a CSV.
+CLI to retrieve PlayFab player information for a list of IDs provided in a CSV.
 The tool lets you:
 - Build the exact request body you want to send to PlayFab (including InfoRequestParameters) using a YAML config.
-- Substitute data from the input CSV into the request body (e.g., set CustomId from a CSV column).
+- Substitute data from the input CSV into the request body (e.g., set CustomId/PlayFabId from a CSV column).
 - Extract fields from PlayFab responses using JSONPath expressions into a structured output in JSON, YAML, NDJSON, or CSV.

+> **Note: This tool is not by Microsoft PlayFab, nor is it sanctioned by them!**

 This README covers both regular usage and developer notes.
 It references the examples included in this repository:
 - data/input-example-customid.csv